ousloob/booksales/README.md

 # Booklib
-A project to manage a book library developed in Golang
+A project to manage a book store developed in Golang using go-chi.